- Academic Affairs

 - International travel warning and release form: Read the entire attached document that includes the UMB International travel risk policy, Basic resources for assessing international travel safety, and the UMB international assignment warning and release of liability.
 Please initial each page and sign and date the last page of the document before submitting it to CGEI via email or at our office in the student center.
 The document needs to be witnessed by an individual who knows you or a UMB staff member.
 It does not need to be notarized.

-- Copy of your passport and visa (if applicable)
+- Copy of your passport and visa (if a visa is required)

 - If you intend to receive credit (and financial aid) for your experiential global learning opportunity, you are responsible for working with your school and academic mentors to ensure that all documents for those processes are completed.

-- Faculty project leaders will set the in-country dates for your project and any personal travel plans before and after your date will need approval from the faculty project leader.
+- Faculty leaders will set the in-country dates for the project.
+Any personal travel plans that you are doing before and/or after the project period should be discussed with your faculty project leader.

 - Consult your faculty leader about securing visas for entering your project country and any need for transit visas in stopover countries.